A MURDER mystery has been solved…we finally know what's killing “old school” network marketing…

 Challenges will always be a part of business, but we don't need to unnecessarily create more problems for ourselves and that's what traditional/old school network marketing has done.

-So if you're serious about building a business in today’s evolving world, then I highly recommend out my free online recruiting bootcamp.
+So if you're serious about building a business in today’s evolving world, then I highly recommend getting access to my free online recruiting bootcamp.

 These are the exact strategies I used when I first started, while literally living out of a bedroom at my mom's house, and subsequently used to create a worldwide brand and over 16 million dollars in income.